UEABIO/physalia-R-course/docs/07-shiny.md

 ## Images

-`imageOutput` takes the same arguments as `plotOutput`.
-You can leave `width` and `height` as their defaults if you are going to set those values in the render function.
+Use `imageOutput` in the UI to create a placeholder for the image.

 ```r